THIRUKKURUNGUDI AND KAISIKI NATAKAM REVIVAL

 It is my sincere hope that this information is available to Bhaktas all over India and around the world so that they may be able to travel to this 'dhivya desam' and obtain the blissful 'punyam' that awaits all who sit in the presence of Perumal on the night of Kaisiki Ekadasi.
 Thank you Anita for your marvelous contributions to reconstruct this dance-drama!

-Note: KAISIKI NATAKAM will be performed on November 26, 2001 at Tirukurungudi.
+Note: KAISIKI NATAKAM was performed on November 26, 2001 at Tirukurungudi.
 For further information contact email@example.com